Curb Appeal Tips that will get Buyers in the Door

 According to the principles of feng shui, the front door and foyer should welcome and direct the flow of energy into the house, rather than push it away or weaken it.

-This is where you want to use a bold, even fun, bright color.
-Select a color that coordinates or complements the paint colors of your home exterior.
+This is where you want to use a bold or fun color.
+Select a color that coordinates with or complements the paint colors of your home exterior.

-Use a high-gloss paint on the front door.
-This will give it a lovely reflective quality.
+Use a high-gloss paint on the front door for a lovely reflective quality.

-Be sure to keep door hardware and kickplate polished and gleaming.
-Use a good metal cleaner like, "Brasso Metal Polish."
+Be sure to keep door hardware and kickplate polished and gleaming with a good metal cleaner like "Brasso Metal Polish."

 The doorbell should be in good working order and house numbers easily seen from the street.
-Choose numbers that complement the style of your house.
+Choose a number style that complements the house.

-Replace outdated porch lights with those that reflect the style of the house, as well.
+Replace outdated porch light fixtures with those that reflect the style of the house, as well.

 House exterior curb appeal ideas

-If you can't afford to paint your house exterior, be sure to at least clean it.
-A bucket of soapy water, a long handled brush and a power washer may be all you need.
+If you can't afford to paint your house exterior, be sure that its clean.
+A bucket of soapy water, a long handled brush or a power washer may be all you need.

 To clean exterior brick, go to How to clean brick in 7 steps for some good tips.

-If soap and water don't get the wood siding clean, try a solution of 1/2 cup TSP (trisodium phosphate) dissolved in a gallon of water.
+If soap and water aren't working, try a solution of 1/2 cup TSP (trisodium phosphate) dissolved in a gallon of water.
 TSP can be found at any home improvement store.

 Clean engineered wood, aluminum, or vinyl siding with an all-purpose cleaner using a soft nylon scrub brush.